lananh2905/Calculator/README.md

    npm install
    ```

-2. Start the app
+**2. Start the app**

    ```bash
     npx expo start
    ```
-- **Note:** If it still doesn't work, it may be due to the router configuration — this is common for public networks.
+**Note:** If it still doesn't work, it may be due to the router configuration — this is common for public networks.
 You can work around this by choosing the Tunnel connection type when starting the development server, then scanning the QR code again.

    ```bash
     npx expo start --tunnel